 - 8. Planning and budgeting.
-The RAB SPIU for World Bank and KOICA funded Projects will be responsible for coordinating the budget and compiling one Annual Work Plan and Budget (AWPB) for the project on an annual basis.
-The SPIU will follow the government's planning and budgeting procedures including its approval by the parliament every year.
-The project budgets will also be presented to the project Steering Committee for approval.
+The RAB SPIU for World Bank and KOICA funded Projects will be responsible for coordinating the budget and compiling one Annual Work Plan and Budget (AWPB) for the project on annual basis.
+The SPIU shall follow the government's planning and budgeting procedures including its approval by the parliament every year.
+The project budgets shall also be presented to the project Steering Committee for approval.
 The approved budgets will be monitored on a monthly and quarterly basis by the preparation and analysis of budget execution reports including: (a) budget for the period and for the year; (b) actual expenditure for the period and to date; (c) future expenditure commitments; and (d) balance of period budget remaining (actual expenditure and commitments together compared to period budget).
-The annual workplan and budget will be submitted to the World Bank for no-objection. - 9.
+The annual workplan and budget shall be submitted to the World Bank for no-objection. - 9.
 Accounting and staffing.
-The project financial records shall be maintained at the SPIU using the government Integrated Financial Management Information and System, which will be modified to accommodate any special financial reporting requirements for the project to enable clear reporting for all the components.
-The RAB SPIU is adequately staffed currently with Head of Finance and Administration; chief accountant and two Financial management specialists30 (FMSs).
-All project staff will require capacity building on managing World Bank financed operations which will be provided at project launch and regularly thereafter. - 10.
+The project financial records shall be maintained at the SPIU using the government Integrated Financial Management Information and System, which shall be modified to accommodate any special financial reporting requirements for the project to enable clear reporting for all the components.
+The RAB SPIU is adequately staffed currently with Head of Finance and Administration; chief accountant and 2 Financial management specialists (FMSs).
+All project staff will require capacity building on managing Bank financed operations which will be provided at project launch and regularly thereafter. - 10.
 Internal control and internal audit.
 The implementing entity is governed by the legal frameworks and manuals prescribed above.
 The project will continue to use the PIM and FM manual prepared under SAIP I. Currently there is a Matching Grant Manual with all guidelines (eligibility criteria, Preparation and approval of Business Plans and Matching Grant agreements, implementation of approved Business plans, procurement, ineligible expenditure, conflict of interest) which is under use.
 These manuals will continue to be in use with any updates incorporated for the needs of SAIP II.
 The FM manual reflects detailed internal control arrangements for the project, including the extent of segregation of functions in payment processing and internal check mechanisms, in addition to payment approval and authorization arrangements.
-To enhance internal control arrangements for the project, internal audit reviews will be conducted by the RAB SPIU internal auditor at least on an annual basis over project activities and submit reports to the project management team and to the World Bank during implementation support missions. - 11.
+To enhance internal control arrangements for the project, internal audit reviews will be conducted by the RAB SPIU internal auditor at least on annual basis over project activities and submit reports to the project management team and to the World Bank during implementation support missions. - 11.
 Financial reporting.
-The SPIU will submit one consolidated quarterly IFR to the World Bank within 45 days after the end of the quarter.
+Experience from the implementation of SAIP I has shown that quarterly IFRs were submitted on time with acceptable quality.
+The SPIU will submit one consolidated quarterly IFR to the World Bank within 45 days after the end of the quarter end.
 The interim financial reports will be used to monitor project financial progress, including the rate of budget execution and level of disbursements.
 RAB will also prepare annual project financial statements, which will be submitted for external audit within 45 days after the end of the financial year.
 Financial reports shall at a minimum include consolidated sources and uses of funds (revenues and expenditures statement); consolidated financial position statement; consolidated cash flow statement; consolidated budget execution report; designated Account activity statement; Notes on accounting policies and appendices.

-30 One fully dedicated to SAIP and another to CDAT which is also a World-bank funded Project.
+One fully dedicated to SAIP and another to CDAT which is also a World-bank funded Project.